AlexNabokikh/nix-config/README.md

 }
 ```

-Feel free to explore these modules and customize your NixOS setup according to your needs.
+Feel free to explore these modules and customize your NixOS or macOS setup according to your needs.
 If you need more information about a specific module, you can check its corresponding file in the `hosts/modules/` or `home/modules/` directory.

 ## Contributing